PKU-Alignment/safety-gymnasium/README.md

 ## Why Safety-Gymnasium?

-Here we provide a table for comparison of **Safety-Gymnasium** and existing SafeRL Environments.
+Here we provide a table for comparison of **Safety-Gymnasium** and existing SafeRL Environments libraries.

 |SafeRL<br/>Envs|Engine| Vectorized<br/> Environments | New Gym API<sup>**(3)**</sup> |    Vision Input     |
 | :----------------------------------------------------------: | :---------------------------: | :-------------------: | :---------------------------: | :-----------------: |